Esri/explorer-integration/README.md

-# Navigator custom URL scheme
+# Explorer custom URL scheme

-This is a multi-language repository that contains documentation and sample code for creating custom URL schemes in [Navigator for ArcGIS](http://doc.arcgis.com/en/navigator/).
+This is a multi-language repository that contains documentation and sample code for creating custom URL schemes in [Explorer for ArcGIS](http://doc.arcgis.com/en/Explorer/).

 ## Supported versions

-* Navigator for ArcGIS 2.0.0 or later
+* Explorer for ArcGIS 2.0.0 or later

 ## What's included